Roger Puigbò: Athletics

 At the 2003 EPC I Qtr.
 Europe in Assen, Netherlands, Puigbo finished second in the 800 meters and third in the 400 meters.
 He finished fourth at the Ōita Marathon in 2005.
 He competed at the 2005 Mediterranean Games in Almería, Spain, and finished second in the 1,500 meter event.
 He competed at the 2005 EPC European Athletics Championship in Espoo, Finland, and finished first in the 400 meters, second in the 800 meter event, second in the 4 × 100 meter relay, and second in the marathon.

 Competing as a 28-year-old and wearing bib number W4, Puigbo finished 5th at the 2006 Boston Marathon.
 He remained with the group that finished in second, third, and fourth throughout much of the race.
 He finished third at the Berlin Marathon in 2006.
 He finished fourth at the Paris Marathon in 2006.
 He finished sixth in the Schenkon Marathon in Switzerland in 2006.
 He competed at the IWAS Open European Championship in Stadskanaal, Netherlands, and finished first in the 800 meter event, first in the 5,000 meter event, and third in the 1,500 meter event.
 Competing at the 2006 World Indoor Championships in Bollnäs, Sweden, he finished second in the 3000 meter event.
 He competed at the 2006 World Athletics Championships in Assen, The Netherlands, and finished sixth in the 800 meters and sixth in the Marathon.

 Puigbo finished fifth at the Paris Marathon in 2007.
 He finished seventh at the 2007 New York City Marathon.
 He finished third at the "Oz Day" 10 km in Sydney, Australia in 2007.
 He finished third at the Ōita Marathon in 2007.

 At the Paris Marathon in 2008, Puigbo finished fourth.
 He won the Schenkon Marathon in Switzerland in 2008.
-He finished fifth at the "ING Georgia Half Marathon" in Atlanta, Georgia in 2008.
+He finished fifth at the "ING Georgia Half Marathon" in Atlanta in 2008.

 At the Oensingen Marathon in 2009, Puigbo came in first place, only 0.2 seconds faster than the second-place finisher.
 He won the 2009 Seville Marathon.
 He finished third at the Paris Marathon in 2009.
 He finished sixth at the Paris Marathon in 2010.

 Puigbo finished seventh at the Ōita Marathon in 2010.
 At the 2011 London Marathon, he finished fourth while spending most of the race with the lead pack.

 First place was won by Puigbo at the 2012 Seville Marathon.
 In 2012, he was a recipient of a Plan ADO €20,000 athlete scholarship with a €3,000 reserve and a coaching scholarship of €2,500.
 In the lead-up to the London Paralympics, in July 2012, he competed in a Diamond League race at the Crystal Palace National Sports Centre in London.

 In May 2012, he competed at the Paralympic World Cup in Manchester, earning a fourth-place finish in one of his races.
 He won a gold medal at the 2012 European Championships.

 At the 2013 Paris Marathon, Puigbo finished third.